taylorzr/verbalize/README.md

 #### Stubbing `call!`

-TODO: This needs work.
-If `call!` throws and the throw is not caught by another interactor, then the failed interactor will raise a `VerbalizeError`, not an `UncaughtThrowError`; however, if we raise a `VerbalizeError` instead of throwing, then if the interactor is nested inside another interactor which would catch the `throw`, it will fail to catch the `VerbalizeError`.

 When an object calls a Verbalize interactor via `call!`, you can stub the response for the positive case with the value you expect to be returned.
 When stubbing the negative case, you should instead throw `Verbalize::THROWN_SYMBOL` (and the error message, if desired):